andyt530/MCW-Intelligent-vending-machines/Hands-on lab/HOL step-by-step - Intelligent vending machines.md

 18. Save your changes to `TrainModel.R`

-19. Highlight TODO items 2 through 4 and execute them in interactive
+19. Highlight TODO items 2 through 4, right-click and select **Execute in Interactive**

 20. In the same folder as your script, you should now have the files `sampleData.RData`, `pricingModel.RData`, and `inputExample.RData`